Sacred Heart Catholic Church D'Iberville, MS

 During Fr.
 Patrick McAlpine’s pastorate, 1939-67, the parish began to grow rapidly with the advent of World War II and the expansion of Keesler Air Force Base.
 Still in use during Fr.
 McAlpine’s pastorate was the wood frame church, dedicated on October 22, 1884, to accommodate 300 people.

 Since 1980, Fr.
 Gerald Cleary, Fr.
-Patrick McDermott and Fr.
-Denis Harlow have served as parish pastors.
+Patrick McDermott, Fr.
+Denis Harlow, and Fr.
+Bob Higginbotham have served as pastors.
 Fr.
-Bob Higginbotham became pastor in January of 2005.
+Dominic Pham became pastor in March of 2017.

 The Sisters of Mercy have been a part of the parish staff since 1927.
-Two Sisters of Mercy currently serve Sacred Heart in the roles of Director of Religious Education and Pastoral Staff.
-One Sister of the Holy Rosary serves in the school.
+Two Sisters of Mercy currently serve Sacred Heart in the roles of Pastoral Staff.